 Attention to detail

-Being able to look at tasks in detail means that you can better assess what needs to be done.
-It also helps you know where to put things in your filing system and timetable.
-This is important in every job role, as the more you know about what you are doing, the better.
-It can also help you avoid nasty surprises from missing something important in a document.
+Being able to look at tasks in detail means that you’ll better assess what needs to be done.
+Attention to detail is important in every job role, as the more you know about what you’re doing, the better.
+It’ll also help you avoid nasty surprises from missing something important.

 More organisational skills